 Arizona PBS/KAET-TV, Arizona State University's public television station, has been broadcasting since January 30, 1961.
 More than 80 percent of Arizonans receive our signal through a network of translators and cable systems.
 With more than 1.8 million viewers each week, Arizona PBS consistently ranks among the most-viewed public television stations in the country.

-In addition to airing programs distributed nationally by PBS, Eight produces its own award-winning programs.
+In addition to airing programs distributed nationally by PBS, Arizona PBS produces its own award-winning programs.
 Especially noteworthy are HORIZON, our nightly public affairs program, and The Arizona Collection, a continuing series that explores the land, history and people of Arizona.
 Among the programs in this series are Over Arizona; Barry Goldwater: Photographs & Memories; Thieves of Time; Seasons of a Navajo; River of Stone; and Kolb Brothers: Grand Canyon Pioneers.

-Eight is a trusted community resource that enriches the lives of all Arizonans through quality programs and education services that inform, inspire and delight.
+Arizona PBS is a trusted community resource that enriches the lives of all Arizonans through quality programs and education services that inform, inspire and delight.

 We specialize in the education of children, unbiased news & public affairs, lifelong learning, and the celebration of arts and culture.
 We accomplish this through the power of noncommercial television, the Internet, other media, educational outreach services, and other community-based initiatives.

 In partnership with Arizona State University, Arizona PBS serves as a trusted, independent catalyst for community involvement.